shahartal9999/rootkit/README.md

 **HD DATA**: In the normal mode (without persistence) <br>
 **Logs**:
-1. via the dmesg we can see that the sign verification leave a mark
+- via the dmesg we can see that the sign verification leave a mark
-2. 4Shure their more logs, but we need to check if out **Files**: In the current version we left 2 files: output file (result of usermode command) and the keylogger file.<br>
+- For sure there more logs but we need to check it yet.
+**Files**: In the current version we left 2 files: output file (result of usermode command) and the keylogger file.<br>
 **History**: hide the usermode command from history.<br><br>